How Much Emergency Fund Do You Actually Need? (And What to Do After You Have It)

 Step 1: Open a high-yield savings account

 Not at your regular bank.
-Open a separate account at an online bank paying 4-5% APY.
+Open a separate account at an online bank pricing near the 4.38% cap.
 The separation is important.
 When your emergency fund is in your checking account, you spend it.
 Out of sight, out of reach.

 Step 2: Set a $1,000 target